ditatechwriter/dita_stuff/docs/MDITA-conrefs.md

----
-author: Michael McLoughlin
-publisherinformation: V1.0
----

 # Using content references with MDITA

-For content that appears in several locations in document, DITA writers use the content referencing \(*conref*\) mechanism.
-Again, this is functionality that heretofore was simply not possible with Markdown on its own.
-Some static site generators such as Jekyll permitted the use of *includes* but each include had to be a separate HTML file. *Conrefs* allow to put all referenced content in one place.
+For content that appears in several locations in document, DITA writers use the content referencing (*conref*) mechanism.
+Again, this is functionality that was impossible with Markdown on its own.
+Some static site generators, such as Jekyll, permitted the use of *includes* but each include had to be a separate HTML file.
+You can use a *conref* file (also sometimes called a *warehouse* file) to put all referenced content in one place.

-Best practice for using conrefs involves placing the content to be reused in a separate "warehouse" file which does not itself appear in the final output.
+The bst practice for using conrefs involves placing the content you want to reuse in a separate *warehouse* file which doesn't itself appear in the final output.

-A MDITA Markdown topic can be used for a warehouse file but the content to be referenced must be in HDITA tags.
-The Markdown warehouse topic must include a YAML header with an idea \(as in the example below.
+You can use a MDITA Markdown topic as a warehouse file but the content you want to reference must be in HDITA tags.
+The Markdown warehouse topic must include a YAML header with an idea (as in the example below).

 A sample MDITA conref warehouse topic: